Operating a Vessel Under the Influence (BUI) Arrest

 I'm a Seattle DUI Attorney, but I'm also a Seattle BUI Lawyer.
 What's that you say?
 Well, I watch as each year boaters on Washington lakes enjoy the pastime of riding the waters with friends and family on their boats, ski-doos and jetskis.
 This is most true at functions such as the annual SeaFair.
 Many of those boaters often enjoy beverages while out on the lake for many hours, whether it be a cold beer or cocktail.
 That enjoyment is socially acceptable and, even, expected while on a boat soaking up the sun, but did you know that you can be subject to arrest and processing for the “operation of a vessel under the influence?”

-What the heck is a BUI?
+What is a BUI?

 This charge is also known as Boating Under the Influence (BUI).
 I'm a Seattle BUI Attorney, so call me today if you need a BUI lawyer or a Seattle DUI lawyer.
 I can tell you these police agencies (usually a combination of local police, sheriff's deputies and troopers) are vigilant in stopping anyone they see with a cup for "supposedly" failing to adhere to boating regulations (most of the time these "reasons" for stopping a boat are extremely suspect).